FPMedia/codecapsules-docs/docs/comparisons/hosting-options.md

 ---
-title: South African Hosting Options
+title: South African ISP Options
-description: Compare South African hosting solutions providers from the services they offer to how much they will cost you.
+description: Compare South African ISPs from the services they offer to how much they will cost you.
 ---

-# Comparing South African Hosting Options
+# Comparing South African ISP Options

-There are plenty of hosting solution providers in the South African market and picking one for your next project can easily become cumbersome if you're not well informed.
-In this article, we compare the services offered by the most popular South African hosting companies.
+There are plenty of ISPs in the South African market and picking one for your home or business can easily become cumbersome if you're not well informed.
+In this article, we compare the services offered by the most popular South African ISPs.

 |  | Afrihost | Axxess |
 | ---- | --- | --- |